 The great American inventor and statesman discovered this psychological bias after a rival turned, seemingly out of nowhere, into a friend.
 All Franklin had done to inspire his enemy to like him was this: he asked to borrow a rare book from the man.

 When we do favors for people, for some reason we feel the need to rationalize our good deed by telling ourselves we did it because we like the person.

 You can use this effect with your customers by asking them for a favor (preferably after they make a purchase in your store).

-Ask customers to take a survey for insights.
-Or ask them to review their purchase once it’s delivered, like Nordstrom does.
+Invite customers to your referral program or ask customers to take a survey for insights.
+Or ask them to review their purchase once it’s delivered, like Bed Threads does.

 Reviews give your products the very thing that can help persuade more people to buy from you.
 That thing is...

 Everyone's heard of social proof, of course.
 It's covered everywhere on e-commerce marketing blogs.
 It takes forms like: